We're about half way through the Underrated Series and have finally reached one of the big genres. I'm expecting lots…

 Who the fuck thought this was a good idea?

 Four years after Father Merrin died casting a demon out of young Regan, a priest investigates the affair and discovers the demon isn't completely gone; further investigation takes him to Africa in search of the evil spirit's roots.
-With dreamlike flashbacks, a locust-cam, and Richard Burton warning anyone who will listen about the power of "eee-vil," John Boorman's nutty sequel isn't much like the original; but, although it has a lot of issues, being boring isn't really one of them.
-Minor spoiler: you never find out who the "heretic" is.
+With dreamlike flashbacks, a locust-cam, and Richard Burton warning anyone who will listen about the power of "eee-vil," John Boorman's nutty sequel isn't much like the original; but, although it has a lot of issues, being boring isn't one of them.

 - Whistle and I'll Come to You